-Sometimes knowns as 'Little GSD', Kirkland Crossing is again probably a little too far for MIT students to consider calling home.
+Sometimes knowns as 'Little GSD', Kirkland Crossing is another potential home-away-from-home as it is a bit further from out campus.
 It is however a fantastic place to spot our GSD friends going about their every day lives and to join them for a drink in one of the many restaurants and cafes in the area.

-Highlights:

-(Butcher), Thirsty Scholar (pub, featured in the opening scene of the Social Network), The Wine & Cheese Cask, Dali (Spanish Tapas), The Biscuit (quick bite), Broadsheet Coffee
+Highlights: Savenor's Market (Butcher), Thirsty Scholar (pub, featured in the opening scene of the Social Network), The Wine & Cheese Cask, Dali (Spanish Tapas), The Biscuit (quick bite), Broadsheet Coffee